Empowering communities

 FAQs

-Benefits of joining a research fellowship
+Top benefits of joining a research fellowship

 Add to your academic qualifications

-And, you can add to your academic qualifications even further by completing GVI’s post-program Careers in Sustainable Development online course.
 All of our online courses are accredited by the University of Richmond and are offered at no extra cost to your standard program fees.

-Remote career mentor
+Remote career coaching sessions

-• giving you feedback on your CV
+• give you feedback on your CV

-• helping you to practise for interviews
+• help you practise for interviews

-• providing advice on job searching
+• give advice on job searching

-• giving you general career advice.
+• give you general career advice.

 Job guarantee